 Read more

 Temperature is among the most important measurements in reacting flow studies, as it contains information about chemistry, emissions and efficiency.
-And the thermocouple is the workhorse of temperature measurement, as they are inexpensive, robust and precise and can be used to measure a wide range of temperatures.
-Unfortunately, thermocouples also…
+The thermocouple is the work horse of temperature measurement.
+They are inexpensive, robust, precise, and can be used in a wide range of temperatures.
+Unfortunately, thermocouples also are subject to…

 Read more